GuanceCloud/datakit/internal/export/doc/en/inputs/container.md

     - Object data collection interval is 5 minutes and metric data collection interval is 20 seconds.
 Configuration is not supported for the time being.
     - Acquired log has a maximum length of ~800KB per line (including after `multiline_match` processing), the excess will split into new logging lines.

+### GKE Autopilot Cloud API Mode {#gke-autopilot-cloud-api}

+???+ note "Version Requirement"

+    Collecting container metrics, objects, and logs through Cloud APIs requires DataKit 2.3.0 or later.

+GKE Autopilot does not allow mounting the container runtime socket and host directories.
+Use the `datakit-gke-autopilot` chart, which deploys DataKit as a Deployment and collects data through Cloud APIs.
+See [GCP GKE Autopilot Integration](../datakit/gcp-gke-autopilot.md) for installation, configuration, and capabilities.

 ### Docker and Containerd Sock File Configuration {#sock-config}